spancer/bigdata-docker-compose/README.md

 # Bigdata with docker compose
 Deploy big data components using docker compose.
+You can use docker to set up Hadoop 3+, HBase 2+, Hive 3+, Kafka 2+, Prestodb 0.247+, Flink 1.11+, ELK 7.9+ in minutes.
+Integration tests between Hadoop and Hive,  Hadoop and HBase, Flink on yarn, Prestodb against Kafka, Elasticsearch, HBase, Hive had been covered.
+You can used it in development evironment to test your applications, but it's not recommand to use in production.

 ## Supported components